micartey/karl-the-voice-assistant/README.md

 ### Wake Word

-[PicoVoice](https://picovoice.ai/) is a fast and mostly accurate wake word detection and "training" custom models is fast and works without any hardships.
+[Picovoice](https://picovoice.ai/) is a fast and mostly accurate wake word detection and "training" custom models is fast and works without any hardships.
-However, custom models run on only the hardware that you selected, which might not be desirable when testing.
+However, custom models run on only the hardware that you selected, which might not be desirable when testing it on e.g. Windows.
+I am fairly certain that this is intentionally as the "training" doesn't even take a second to do.